-On January 3rd through the 7th, you can take part in either the Walt Disney World Marathon or the Half Marathon.
+In early January you can take part in either the Walt Disney World Marathon or the Half Marathon.
 There will be thousands of people taking part in this annual event, which runs through all four Disney World parks: Magic Kingdom, Hollywood Studios, Epcot, and Animal Kingdom.
 There are only two marathon races but an entire weekend of fitness events.

 9. Buy an antique car or just look at some incredible examples

-From January 5th through the 14th, you can visit Osceola Heritage Park for the Mecum Auction and Collector Car Show.
-It opens every day at 7:30, kids 12 and under are free, and adults are $20 each.
+In early January, you can visit Osceola Heritage Park for the Mecum Auction and Collector Car Show.
+It opens every day at 8 am, kids 12 and under are free, and adults are $20 each.
 You’ll see some incredible cars and may even have the chance to buy your dream machine.

 10. Medieval Times